ricardoquesada/bluepad32/docs/firmware_setup.md

 # Flashing precompiled firmware

+!!!
+Note

+    Only valid for Arduino NINA, Adafruit AirLift, Unijoysticle and MightyMiggy boards.

 If you only want to flash the latest firmware version without downloading the toolchain + sources you should do:

 Download the latest precompiled firmware from here: